dalton-hq/.github/profile/README.md

-# Vaticy
+# Dalton

-Welcome to the Vaticy GitHub organization!
+Welcome to the Dalton GitHub organization!